 Why the Procedure is Performed

-Your provider will use this procedure to treat BPPV.
+Your provider will use this procedure to reposition the canaliths to treat BPPV.

 During the procedure, you may experience: